 Make sure WireCloud is not running before making the backup

 You can restore the backup using the following command:

 - Install the new version of WireCloud

-$ python manage.py migrate $ python manage.py populate $ python manage.py resetsearchindexes $ python manage.py collectstatic --noinput
+python manage.py migrate python manage.py populate python manage.py rebuild_index python manage.py collectstatic --noinput

-NOTE: Remember to run those commands using the user serving wirecloud (e.g.
+> **NOTE**: Remember to run those commands using the user serving wirecloud (e.g. `su wirecloud`)

 $ service apache2 graceful)